 | Train fare - 12.30 EUR |

-To sum it up, this beautiful country has so much more to offer than just the busy Amsterdam.
-And we hope that, with all the information we provided above, when visiting The Netherlands, you'll consider visiting one or more of these places.
+To sum it up, this beautiful country has much more to offer than just the busy Amsterdam.
+And we hope that, with all the information we provided above, you'll consider visiting one or more of these placeswhen visiting The Netherlands.

 And now it's your turn to let us know what your favorite Dutch towns are.
 Have you already visited the Netherlands?
 We look forward to reading your comments in the section below.